livialima/linuxupskillchallenge/docs/00-VPS-small.md

 ## Create a Virtual Machine

-The process is basically the same for all these VPS, but here some step-by-steps:
+The process is basically the same for all these VPS, but here are some step-by-steps:

 ### VM with Digital Ocean (or Droplet)